 Portland-based composer-soprano-lyricist Carolyn Quick (she/her) “is establishing herself as one of the most important voices in our community (Makrokosmos Project 7: Fanfare for the Uncommon Woman - Program Notes).”
-As a singer and composer, Carolyn loves exploring the unique timbral and textural possibilities of the human voice, and advocates for historically excluded composers and their music and co-founded new music collective Persisting Sound and music distribution collective Raindrop New Music to uplift those voices.
+As a singer and composer, Carolyn loves exploring the unique timbral and textural possibilities of the human voice.
+She also advocates for historically excluded composers and their music and co-founded new music collective Persisting Sound and music distribution collective Raindrop New Music to uplift those voices.

-Carolyn is currently a member of Portland-based chamber choir In Medio, Resonance Ensemble, Portland Phoenix Chamber Choir, Tabor Wind Ensemble, & new music group Persisting Sound.
+Carolyn is currently a member of Portland-based chamber choir In Medio, Resonance Ensemble, Portland Phoenix Chamber Choir, & Tabor Wind Ensemble.